Ultimate legs: As a means of sound production

+Members of the genus Alipes, as well as some other centipedes, stridulate their leaf-like ultimate legs, possibly as a way to warn off predators, or as a distraction by encouraging the predator to focus on the legs, which would then be autotomized to help the centipede escape.

+In some of those species, including Alipes grandidieri and Rhysida immarginata togoensis, the legs continue to stridulate for over half a minute after being detached.

 For suspension

 Some species use their ultimate legs to hang or anchor themselves from trees or other desired objects.
 This has been recorded as playing a role in predation; the centipede suspends itself in the air and swings back and forth to capture prey.

 In contact with other centipedes

 Before mating, many species of Scolopendrid centipedes interlock ultimate legs.
 A similar behaviour has been recorded in ordinary meetings, wherein each centipede grasps the other's trunk with its ultimate legs.
 This possibly serves as a way to defuse aggression, and in some species may be held for several minutes.

 During mating, Scutigera coleoptrata raise and lower their ultimate legs, along with their antennae.